 EUSD has a variety of committees that advise and shape the work of the District in partnership with various stakeholder groups.
-Board member assignments to these committees are as follows:
+Following are board member assignments to these committees.

 The School Subcommittee is designed to bring together elected officials from local government and the public school districts to discuss areas of mutual interest.
-The representatives from the City Council are appointed by the Mayor and currently are Deputy Mayor Michael Morasco and Council member Olga Diaz.
-The staff liaison is City Manager Graham Mitchell.
+The representatives from the City Council are appointed by the mayor and currently are council members Michael Morasco and Consuelo Martinez.
+The City Manager is the staff liaison. – Doug Paulson, Mark Olson

 District Advisory Committee

 The purpose of DAC is to involve parents in the planning, development, and evaluation of Title I programs and services in the district.
-The committee is comprised of a representative from the the School Site Council at each school and a School Board representative.
+The committee includes a representative from the every School Site Council and a School Board representative. – Rotating

 The purpose of the DELAC is to advise the district’s local governing board on programs and services for English learners.
-The committee is comprised of representatives from each school ELAC-English Learner Advisory Committee–and a School Board representative.
+The committee is composed of representatives from each school’s ELAC-English Learner Advisory Committee and a School Board representative. – Rotating

 The district insurance committee is an advisory group that assists the district in recommending quality insurance benefits for the best value.
-Committee consists of representatives from Escondido Elementary Educators’ Association, Classified School Employees’ Association, management, supervisor/confidential, board members, and consultants. – Joan Gardner, Georgine Tomasi (alternate)
+The committee consists of representatives from the Escondido Elementary Educators Association, the Classified School Employees Association, management, supervisor/confidential, board members, and consultants. – Joan Gardner, Georgine Tomasi (alternate)

-The New Teacher Induction program is a State approved professional development program designed to provide opportunities for first and second year teachers to complete state requirements for attaining their professional clear credential.
-Assigned Board members who participate on the Advisory Committee assist in program evaluation, development, and implementation.
+The New Teacher Induction program is a state-approved professional development program designed to provide opportunities for first- and second-year teachers to complete state requirements for earning their professional clear credential.
+Assigned board members who participate on the advisory committee assist in program evaluation, development, and implementation.
 They review program data and provide recommendations that provide support for beginning teachers and support providers throughout EUSD. – Doug Paulson, Frank Huston (alternate)